 Medical Compression Bras for Recovery

 Cosmetic surgeons’ opinions on the best bra during breast augmentation recovery vary.
 While most recommend a medical compression bra, some surgeons suggest a standard sports bra or no bra at all.
-This idea of going braless is to allow the implants to settle into their permanent position.
+This idea of going braless is to allow the breast implants to settle into their permanent position.

 Despite these differing opinions, medical compression bras (also known as surgical bras) are best suited to patients’ needs in most cases, as they offer more support than a standard sports bra.
 The compression helps minimize discomfort and swelling, ensures the dressings remain in place, and supports the implants and incisions while the capsule tissue forms.